NikitaCartes/EasyAuth/README.md

 * Many thanks for @samolego, author of SimpleAuth, for his mod, and his permission on creating this fork
 * Thanks to @were491 for improvement in login system
+* Thanks to @Nikijaz for implementing MySQL database support

 Thank you so much for those who have already helped with translation of the mod!